Biloxi

 Walking shoes instead of golf spikes

-The terrain is flat and cart-friendly; you don't need multiple footwear options for this trip.
+The terrain is flat and cart-friendly; You don't need multiple footwear options for this trip.

 Elaborate evening plans

-The casino resort handles the evenings without planning; bring spontaneity, not a restaurant reservation list.
+The casino resort handles the evenings without planning; Bring spontaneity, not a restaurant reservation list.

 Sample itinerary